grubeben/194.077-Applied-Deep-Learning/README.md

 - Watch the distinct-NN agent at **'REPORT_continuous_distinct_NN.ipynb'**

 ### NOTE:
-#### *'REPORT_...ipynb'* files are essentially the heart of the report and to be browsedin the order they were introduced in this section
+#### *'REPORT_...ipynb'* files are essentially the heart of the report and to be browsed in the order they were introduced in this section.
+They also provide a way to visualize all learning relevant performance analysis conducted via TensorBoard

 </details>